Oliver Miller: Career

+Miller was a member of the 1993 Phoenix Suns team that reached the NBA Finals.

+Chosen by the Toronto Raptors in the 1995 expansion draft, Miller played for the Raptors during the franchise's first NBA season (1995-96).
+Statistically, this season was Miller's best NBA season; he averaged 12.9 points and 7.4 rebounds per game.

+Miller was known as a talented center with good passing skills.
+However, he was also notorious for his weight problems.
+He fluctuated from 270 lb to 380 lb during his career.

 Following his initial stint in the NBA, Miller moved overseas, joining Iraklio BC in Greece for the 1998–99 season.
-However, in February 1999, he signed with the Kings to play in 4 games.
+However, in February 1999, he signed with the Kings to play in four games.
 He spent the next season back with the Suns, playing in 51 games.
 After the season, Miller became a bit of a basketball vagabond, joining the Harlem Globetrotters for the first of two stints with the team, then Pruszkow in Poland and back to the Globetrotters.
 In December 2001, after another brief term with the Globetrotters, Miller was released for showing "no appreciation for what it takes mentally and physically to be a Harlem Globetrotter."
 In January 2002 he signed with the Roseto Sharks in Italy, but he did not play there.
 He then joined the Continental Basketball Association with the Gary Steelheads in Gary, Indiana, before moving to the competing American Basketball Association's Southern California Surf and the USBL's Dodge City Legend.
 He returned to the Steelheads in October 2002, and was traded to the Dakota Wizards in February 2003.
 He earned All-CBA Second Team honors with the Wizards at the end of the 2002–03 season.

 In the 2003–04 season, Miller made a comeback with the Minnesota Timberwolves.
 Despite being listed at 315 lb, he was still able to play an average of 10 minutes a game off the bench in his last NBA season.
 After a stint in Puerto Rico, Miller returned to the Wizards in October 2004 and next played with the Texas Tycoons in the ABA until February 2005.
 He then played in 2005 for the Arkansas RimRockers in the ABA.
 Miller was next signed to the Lawton-Fort Sill Cavalry of the Premier Basketball League on March 15, 2010, but he was released in December.